Local MAP Sampling for Diffusion Models: Introduction

 Diffusion Posterior Sampling (DPS) is a recently proposed framework that extends diffusion generative models to Bayesian inference \citep{chung2022diffusion, song2023loss}.
 This framework is particularly powerful for a wide range of applications, ranging from combined guidance and style transfer \citep{ye2024tfg} to inverse problems such as medical imaging \citep{chung2022score}, image restoration \citep{chung2022diffusion}, and scientific data reconstruction \citep{zheng2025inversebench}, where it enables high-quality reconstructions while also providing principled uncertainty quantification \citep{ye2024tfg}.
 DPS conditions the generative process on observed measurements, enabling efficient sampling from posterior distributions over clean data $p(x_0 \mid y)$.
 This group of approaches and variants includes but not limited to TMPD \citep{boys2023tweedie}, DDNM \citep{wang2022zero}, $\Pi$GDM \citep{song2023pseudoinverse}, TFG \citep{guo2025training}.

-However, we argue that posterior sampling is not fully aligned with the objectives of inverse problem solving.
-Evaluation protocols for inverse problems reflect this philosophy: they typically compare reconstructions against a single ground-truth reference and provide no credit for coverage or diversity.
-For example, in medical imaging, the primary objective is to obtain the most accurate reconstruction or best estimate of the underlying image, rather than to generate diverse samples from the posterior distribution.
+While posterior sampling is fundamentally important in Bayesian inverse problems—capturing multi-modality, providing calibrated uncertainty, and supporting downstream decision making through credible intervals and risk-sensitive criteria—there is a parallel and long-standing line of work that emphasizes point estimation, and in particular MAP, as an equally central objective.
+Classical treatments of Bayesian inverse problems show that the MAP estimator often coincides with the solution of a variationally regularized optimization problem and is widely used as a practical reconstruction rule in imaging, medical, and geophysical applications \citep{stuart2010inverse,kaipio2005statistical,tarantola2005inverse}.

 {Optimization-based approaches}---such as Resample \citep{song2023solving}, DiffPIR \citep{zhu2023denoising}, DCDP \citep{li2024decoupled}, and DMPlug \citep{wang2024dmplug}---have shown strong performance by alternating between denoising, optimization, and resampling to address inverse problems.
 Unlike DPS, which attempts to sample from the posterior distribution $p(x_0 \mid y)$, optimization-based approaches prioritize reconstruction performance over distributional faithfulness.
-Nevertheless, their probabilistic foundation remains unclear: if the iterative procedure converges to the global MAP solution, i.e., $\arg \max p(x_0 \mid y)$, would it still be consistent with DPS?
+Nevertheless, it's still unclear if the iterative procedure converges to the global MAP solution, i.e., $\arg \max p(x_0 \mid y)$, would it still be consistent with DPS?
 Clarifying this foundation could provide both a principled interpretation and a stronger theoretical basis for optimization-based methods.

 In this work, we argue that the optimization steps in these methods inherently solve a \textit{local MAP problem}.
 But the resulting solutions neither converge to the global MAP nor equivalent to posterior sampling.
 Instead, they are more likely to reflect a trade-off between the two.